linanthon/jpapp2/Readme.md

     * Sokuon: Small tsu + consonant (っか)
     * Long vowels: Kana + ー (カー)
     * Katakana extensions: For foreign words (ファ, ディ)
 - You probably saw the `app/cli` folder.
-I tried to do CLI support but find it's not very good without "actual UI".
+I tried to do CLI support but find it's not very good to use without frontend.
 You can still use it, but it lacks many functions and can't play audio.

 ## Quiz system
 Calculate word's `priority` to determine order in quiz, based on the word's `quized` (correct times in quiz) and `occurrence` (the word's appearance through out all inserted documents/book).
 Each time answering a quiz will update that word's `priority`.